salman-lui/Robustness-in-SOTA-Computer-Vision-Models/README.md

 Md Salman Rahman(salman@nyu.edu) and Wonkwon Lee (wl2733@nyu.edu)

 ## Summary
-This research work provides a fair and in-depth out-of-distribution robustness comparison between the state-of-the-art computer vision model such as Vision Transformers, CNNs.
+This research work provides a fair and in-depth out-of-distribution robustness comparison between the state-of-the-art computer vision model such as vision transformers, convolution, combination of convolution and attention, multi layer perceptron, sequence-based model, complementary search, and network-based model.

 ## Abstract
 The vision transformer (ViT) has advanced to the cutting